05 Mar Making ice with cold water to cut costs and GHG emissions

 The grant funding (totalling $25,227) allowed the Falher Regional Recreation Complex to install a deaerator designed by REALIce on the facility’s ice making system to help reduce greenhouse gas (GHG) emissions.

-The REALice water treatment system for arenas eliminates the need for hot water when building and resurfacing ice.
+The REALice water treatment system for arenas eliminates the need for hot water when building and resurfacing the ice rink.
 The system removes the micro-air bubbles from water without using chemicals, filters or membranes.
 With the ability to utilize cold water during the process, facilities will notice substantially lower utility costs annually and over the lifetime of the device.

 Falher’s Climate Change Coordinator Emily Plihal explains the system will help reduce environmental impact and will also help to save money on energy bills.